client-ts/client.ts/README.md

 `headers`, which will be merged together with the newer headers taking priority over the older ones, so that, for example, you have a header `Authorization: Hi` in the request, and the hook adds `Authorization: Hello`, the hook will have the higher priority and the request will be sent with `Authorization: Hello`.

 ---

-## Key Features

-- **TypeScript Support**: Built with TypeScript for type-safe HTTP requests.
-- **Customizable**: Use `fetch` or replace it with libraries like Axios.
-- **Middleware Support**: Modify requests or responses globally or per-resource.
-- **Resource-Based Structure**: Organize routes under resources for better maintainability.

----